PhysicsAstroUAI/physicsastrouai.github.io/_pages/home.md

 To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
 We want to be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).
 -->

-We are located at Universidad Adolfo Ibañez,  both in the Peñalolén (Santiago) and Viña del Mar campuses.
+We are located at Universidad Adolfo Ibáñez,  both in the Peñalolén (Santiago) and Viña del Mar campuses.

 <!-- **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
 -->